 This article discusses the symptoms of thunderclap headaches, as well as their potential causes and treatment options.

 A thunderclap headache is a severe headache with a rapid onset.
-While other types of headache build up slowly, thunderclap headaches tend to peak within 60 seconds.
-They typically occur without an obvious trigger.
+While other types of headache build up slowly, thunderclap headaches tend to peak within

 In some cases, a thunderclap headache may indicate a serious underlying medical condition that requires urgent treatment.
 As such, anyone who experiences this type of headache should seek immediate medical attention.

 The primary symptom of a thunderclap headache is severe head pain.
 The pain reaches full intensity within a minute and lasts at least 5 minutes.